 For the purpose of this part, the supervision must be provided by a supervisor, approved by the board, who must:

-be a licensed professional counselor, licensed psychologist, or other qualified supervisor as determined by the board;
+be a licensed professional counselor, licensed professional clinical counselor, licensed psychologist, or other qualified supervisor as determined by the board;

 have four years of professional counseling experience; and

 have received a minimum of 45 hours of formal training in providing counseling supervision, which may include graduate coursework, continuing education courses, workshops, or a combination thereof.
 A supervisor approved by the board prior to July 5, 2005, is considered to have met the requirements of this subpart.

 Licensed professional counselors must obtain supervision by an approved supervisor for 2,000 hours of post-degree professional practice.
 Licensed professional clinical counselors must obtain supervision by an approved supervisor for 4,000 hours of post-degree professional practice.
 This part does not prohibit licensees from participating in other supervisory relationships for purposes other than meeting the requirements of this part.

 professional counseling or professional clinical counseling knowledge, skills, values, and ethics with specific application to the practice issues faced by the supervisee;

 the standards of practice and ethical conduct, with particular emphasis given to the supervisee's role and appropriate responsibilities, professional boundaries, and power dynamics; and